 Mr. Leiderman’s practice focuses on complex civil litigation, particularly the defense of class action lawsuits in the communications, semiconductor and securities industries.
 His recent representations include:

-Obtaining dismissal, with prejudice, of a putative class action asserting unfair competition and other state-law claims against Verizon Online LLC, and successfully defending the decision on appeal.
+Obtaining dismissal without leave to amend of a putative class action asserting unfair competition and other state-law claims against Verizon Online LLC, and successfully defending the decision on appeal.

 Representing Wells Fargo Bank in securities class action litigation arising from the issuance of mortgage-backed securities.

 Defeating class certification in a statewide wage and hour class action in federal district court involving meal and rest periods.

 Representing a major semiconductor chip manufacturer in defense of unfair competition claims asserted by a class of millions of consumers.